William Herbert Wallace: Trial and appeal

-In an unprecedented move, in May 1931 the Court of Criminal Appeal quashed the verdict on the grounds that it "cannot be supported, having regard to the evidence", and Wallace was set free.
-The decision meant that the jury was wrong in law, and in fact there was no evidence against Wallace—appeals are usually brought on the basis of bad decisions by the presiding judge at the original trial, or by the emergence of new evidence.
+In an unprecedented move, in May 1931 the Court of Criminal Appeal quashed the verdict on the grounds that it "cannot be supported, having regard to the evidence," and Wallace was set free.
+The decision meant that the jury was wrong in law, and in fact, there was no evidence against Wallace—appeals are usually brought on the basis of bad decisions by the presiding judge at the original trial or by the emergence of new evidence.

-No other person was charged with the murder and it remains officially unsolved.
-A further mock-trial, conducted by the Merseyside Medico-Legal Society in 1977, presided over by Mr. Justice Lawton, also found Wallace not guilty.
+No other person was charged with the murder, and it remains officially unsolved.
+A further mock trial, conducted by the Merseyside Medico-Legal Society in 1977, presided over by Mr. Justice Lawton, also found Wallace not guilty.
 Robert Montgomery QC led for the Prosecution while Richard Whittington-Egan led for the Defence.

 Later life and death

 After his successful appeal, Wallace returned to his job in insurance but public opinion in the areas where he lived and worked was strongly of the view that he had been guilty and had 'got away with it'.
 Many of Wallace's previous customers shunned him; he was subjected to hate mail and physical threats and had to take a clerical job at his employer's head office.
-At the same time, he moved to a bungalow in Bromborough, Merseyside.
-His private diaries speak of his anguish at the loss of his wife, and whether they would be reunited in the afterlife, and his growing belief in the guilt of a former-colleague, and the fear even that he (Wallace) might be murdered by the same person.
+At the same time, he moved to a bungalow in Bromborough, Wirral.
+His private diaries speak of his anguish at the loss of his wife, and whether they would be reunited in the afterlife, and his growing belief in the guilt of a former colleague, and the fear even that he (Wallace) might be murdered by the same person.
 Testimony from a colleague, voiced in 1981, indicated that Wallace had declined an operation which might have prolonged his life.
 On 26 February 1933, less than two years after the appeal, and still employed by Prudential, William Herbert Wallace died aged 54 from uraemia and pyelonephritis at Clatterbridge Hospital.
 He was buried in Anfield Cemetery with his wife.